yearn/yearn-vaults-v3/TECH_SPEC.md

 These funds will remain in the vault unless requested by a Depositor

 #### Setting maximum debt for a specific strategy
-The maximum amount of tokens the vault will allow a strategy to owe.
+The maximum amount of tokens the vault will allow a strategy to owe at any moment in time.

+Stored in strategies[strategy].max_debt

+When a debt rebalance is triggered, the Vault will cap the new target debt to this number (max_debt)

 #### Rebalance Debt
 The vault sends and receives funds to/from strategies.
-The function updateDebt(strategy, target_debt) will compare the current debt with the target_debt and cap it to max_debt for that strategy.
+The function updateDebt(strategy, target_debt) will set the current_debt of the strategy to target_debt (if possible)

 If the strategy currently has less debt than the target_debt, the vault will send funds to it.

-The vault checks that the minimumTotalIdle parameter is respected (i.e. there's at least a certain amount of funds in the vault).
+The vault checks that the `minimumTotalIdle` parameter is respected (i.e. there's at least a certain amount of funds in the vault).

-If the strategy has more debt than the maxDebt, the vault will request the funds back.
+If the strategy has more debt than the max_debt, the vault will request the funds back.
 These funds may be locked in the strategy, which will result in the strategy returning less funds than requested by the vault.

 ## Roles
 Vault functions that are permissioned will be callable by accounts that hold specific roles.